May 22, 2017:

-While initially I thought this dashboard (Figure 18) was a little busy, after some familiarization I found it to be useful for seeing what was going on at current time (can also be used for historical time periods) on the DB server.
-Note that on the dashboard you can left click a time on any of the graphs and a red line will appear on all the graphs at that same time.
+While initially, I thought this dashboard (Figure 18) was a little busy, after some familiarization I found it to be useful for seeing what was going on at the current time (can also be used for historical time periods) on the DB server.
+Note that on the dashboard you can left-click a time on any of the graphs and a red line will appear on all the graphs at that same time.
 A nice feature (I found) was the small alert triangles displayed.
-Left clicking on the yellow triangle in the CPU usage box yield a popup showing:
+Left-clicking on the yellow triangle in the CPU usage box yield a popup showing:

 This is a condition I had been trying to explain to one of my clients with little avail.
-SQL Sentry not only found it, but explains it in layman terms.
-The other two warning triangles are tracking long running transactions.
-Neither of these conditions are causing an immediate performance issue, but gives indication of a pending problematic issue.
+SQL Sentry not only found it but explains it in layman terms.
+The other two warning triangles are tracking long-running transactions.
+Neither of these conditions is causing an immediate performance issue but gives an indication of a pending problematic issue.

 Please note that SQL Sentry has identified individual TSQL statements with longer than normal CPU durations (resource identification).
 Selecting View (for the top line under Plan) launches Plan Explorer and yields